vicent3rod/covid19-canada-interactive-map/README.md

-# Covid19 Interactive for Provinces and territories of Canada
+# Covid19 Interactive Map for Provinces and territories of Canada

 | Capture 1     | Capture 2     | Capture 3     |
 | ------------- | ------------- | ------------- |